-Pepperdine University School of Public Policy welcomes applications from International Students, because of the unique study of Public Policy and emphasis in International Relations, currently this year’s entering class is comprised of 30% international students.
+Pepperdine University School of Public Policy welcomes applications from International Students because of the unique study of Public Policy and emphasis in International Relations.
+Currently this year’s entering class is comprised of 25% international students.

-All application information that can not be submitted online should be sent to:
+All application documents that cannot be submitted online should be sent to:

 School of Public Policy